dcwbrown/olang.old/notes.md

      specific Files0.Mod.
 SetSearchPath is now called from OPM.cmdln init removing the need for a compiler sepecific versions of Texts.Mod and Kernel.Mod.
    - Refactor Kernel.Mod, Unix.Mod and SYSTEM.Mod into Heap.Mod and PlatformUnix.Mod.
 Provide a separate PlatformWindows.Mod that uses the Win32 API directly.
    - Lots of places freely mixed 'long' and 'LONGINT' assuming they are the same thing.
 All have been changed to 'LONGINT' partly for consistency, but mostly as for some platforms LONGINT is 'long long', not 'long'.
+ - The enlistment no longer includes compiled binaries.
+Instead it includes pre-prepared sets of C source covering the three datamodel types on the two operating system platforms.
+ - The bootstrap build required on a new platform is automatic, using one of the pre-prepared sets of C source.
+Indeed the initial build of a new enlistment on all platfroms uses these bootstrap C sources.

-The result is that there is now a single version of earch source file, with the exceptions only of PlatformUnix.Mod/PlatformWindows.Mod in the compiler, and oocCILP32.Mod/oocCLP64.Mod/oocCLLP64.Mod in the ooc library.
+The result is that there is now a single version of earch Oberon source file, with the exceptions only of PlatformUnix.Mod/PlatformWindows.Mod in the compiler, and oocCILP32.Mod/oocCLP64.Mod/oocCLLP64.Mod in the ooc library.

 All Oberon compilation warnings have been fixed mostly with the addition of ELSE parts to CASE statements.